vmware-tanzu/velero/docs/build-from-scratch.md

 * Documentation
 * Protobuf/gRPC types

-If you make any of the following changes, you must run `make update` to regenerate the files:
+Run `make update` to regenerate files if you make the following changes:

 * Add/edit/remove command line flags and/or their help text
 * Add/edit/remove commands or subcommands
 * Add new API types

-If you make the following change, you must run [generate-proto.sh][13] to regenerate files:
+Run [generate-proto.sh][13] to regenerate files if you make the following changes:

 * Add/edit/remove protobuf message or service definitions.
 These changes require the [proto compiler][14].